-Credit enhancement for the Notes will include overcollateralization and cash on deposit in the Debt Service Reserve Fund and the Capitalized Interest Fund, as described below under "Parity Percentage," "The Debt Service Reserve Fund," and "The Capitalized Interest Fund."
+Credit enhancement for the Notes will include overcollateralization and cash on deposit in the Debt Service Reserve Fund and the Capitalized Interest Fund, as described below.

-The overcollateralization will result from the transfer to the Trust Estate (i) by the Corporation of Student Loans that have a Value in excess of the Prior Indebtedness being refinanced with proceeds of the Notes and (ii) by the Authority of Student Loans that have a Value in excess of the proceeds of the Notes being paid to the Authority.
+The overcollateralization will result from the transfer to the Trust Estate by the Corporation of Student Loans that have a Value in excess of the par amount of the Notes.